 We offer client-centered care based around three simple, powerful words: hope, optimism, and purpose; these three tenets are clearly evident in all aspects of our approach to care.
 We are dedicated to providing compassionate, supportive care that empowers all who come to us for help by encouraging healing, recovery, and hope.
 Our hospital for depression aims to provide a stable, safe, and secure environment in which our clients can stabilize in times of acute crisis so that they are able to move forward in their recovery.
 We work with each of our clients to define their purpose outside of mental health disorders such as depression and addiction and emphasize optimism and hope about the future.

-Types of Treatment Offered at Our Hospital in Chandler, AZ
+Types of depression treatment offered at Oasis Behavioral Health Hospital in Chandler, AZ

 Our center for depression provides a comprehensive evaluation process for each person who comes to us for help, which will allow us to appropriately diagnose and develop an individualized treatment plan that meets all of the client’s needs.
 We offer a spectrum of care for our clients, including an acute inpatient program for adolescents between the ages of 11 and 17 and adults aged 18 and older.
 Our inpatient treatment approach aims to stabilize current crises and allow our clients to safely transition into their next phase of treatment.
 Our hospital also offers a residential treatment center (RTC) for adolescents between the ages of 11 and 17 who are facing emotional, behavioral, and substance abuse challenges.
 Our depression treatment has been scientifically-validated and empirically-supported through our years in the mental health field and generally involves a combination of therapeutic techniques along with medication.
 Both our acute inpatient and RTC programs provide an array of therapeutic techniques designed to help our clients successfully recover from depression.